Brentwood, California: Attractions and lifestyle

 Brentwood was one of 212 cities designated by KaBOOM! as a Playful City USA for 2010 - one of only 23 such cities in California and only three in Northern California.
 This is the seventh consecutive year that Brentwood has been listed.
 Each community selected demonstrated creative commitments to the cause of play and fitness.
 Brentwood was selected for a variety of reasons, including the fact that it offers the community its Wellness Policy, a community-wide aspirational goal which promotes physical activity and education as the benefits of living a healthy lifestyle.
 Brentwood has many parks and miles of jogging trails, to support healthy lifestyles.

 The visual and performing arts are well represented in Brentwood.
 The city is home to the Brentwood Art Society, which sponsors events such as the annual Art, Wine, and Jazz Festival, the Artists Open Studio Tour, open mic nights, and other gatherings and shows.
 The Art Society is also a supporter of the Brentwood Theater Company, which since 2010 has been producing Broadway musicals and musical reviews in venues around the city.
 In spring 2014, a major art gallery was opened in the Streets of Brentwood shopping center.

 The Brentwood Parks and Recreation Department reports that it is responsible for 72 city parks.
 Only four of these exceed 10 acres in size, while 23 parks cover less than one acre each.
+Brentwood has a building listed on the National Register of Historic Places, the John Marsh House.